University Club of New York: Basement

 From the first floor, a staircase leads to the basement.
 The basement was designed with bowling alleys and a Roman bath.
 On the 54th Street side is the clubhouse's mechanical plant, which had facilities for power, heat, light, ventilation, and ice.
-On the Fifth Avenue side is a swimming pool with equipment for full Turkish bath.
+On the Fifth Avenue side is a swimming pool with equipment for full Victorian Turkish baths.
 The swimming pool itself is 48 by 17 ft wide and is built of white marble, with sidewalls made of white glazed brick.
 The swimming pool contains a fountain shaped like a brass lion's head, while the ceiling of the pool area is painted as a trompe-l'œil blue sky.
 Surrounding the bath are dressing rooms, saunas, and a lounging and smoking room at one end.
 A basement in the annex contained the bicycle storage room and wine cellar.